Information about all of our events

 This was funded by Midlothian Council and took place during March 2022 with entries displayed during Penfest 2022 in May at West Street Arts Centre.

-The winning entries chosen by this year’s Hunter and Lass Elect (Kelly Lorimer and Duncan Whitson) were from: Hannah Brown (under-16) for a photograph of Harper’s Brae digitally decorated; Fiona Thomson (under-16) for a painting of the Pentland Hills; Andrew Gillie (adult) for a photograph of a silhouette of “Wisdom Tower” on Penicuik Estate; and Rebekah Sloan (adult) for an image of Penicuik buildings created using computer software.
+The winning entries chosen by that year’s Hunter and Lass Elect (Kelly Lorimer and Duncan Whitson) and were from: Hannah Brown (under-16) for a photograph of Harper’s Brae digitally decorated; Fiona Thomson (under-16) for a painting of the Pentland Hills; Andrew Gillie (adult) for a photograph of a silhouette of “Wisdom Tower” on Penicuik Estate; and Rebekah Sloan (adult) for an image of Penicuik buildings created using computer software.

-The winning entries are on sale at the West Street Arts Centre as a set of four postcards for £1.
+The winning entries were on sale at the West Street Arts Centre as a set of four postcards for £1.
 Runners-up selected by the PCAA committee and their art was used for a set of notelet cards with envelopes on sale at £5 for 10.

-The Penicuik Community Poetry Book project:
+The Penicuik Community Poetry Book project

 The PCAA obtained funding to produce a Penicuik Community Poetry book, full of poems written by the people of Penicuik, including running free workshops to help writers.
 We are grateful to the CORRA foundation for funding for this project.